koyeb-community/imagga-image-recognition/README.md

 - **Color detection**, to extract the colors in an image.
 - **Label detection**, to detect objects in an image.
-- **Image cropping**, to generate beautiful thumbnails.
+- **Image cropping**, to generate thumbnails.
 - **Face detection**, to detect faces, facial landmarks, age, gender, and ethnicity.
-- **Text detection**, to extract the content of an image and find text in it.
+- **Text detection**, to extract the text content of an image.
-- **Explicity content detection**, To categorize and moderate images.
+- **Explicity content detection**, to identify explicit content in an image.
-- **Barcode detection**, to analyze and extract the barcode data from images.
+- **Barcode detection**, to extract the barcode data in an image.

 ## Advantages of using Koyeb's Imagga image recognition Function

-With Koyeb, you can run the Imagga image recognition integration to add image analysis to your applications in seconds:
+With Koyeb, you can run the Imagga image recognition function to add image analysis to your applications in seconds.
+Additional benefits:

-- Automatically trigger the processing from any cloud: AWS S3, DigitalOcean Spaces, Google Cloud Storage, etc.
+- Automatically trigger the image processing from any cloud storage provider: AWS S3, DigitalOcean Spaces, Google Cloud Storage, etc.
 - Store the result on the cloud service provider of your choice
-- Ready to use, no code or complex configuration required to get started
+- The function is ready to use.
+There is no code or complex configuration required to get started
 - Combine additional processing actions that immediately use the results of the Imagga image recognition function

 ## Popular Use Cases with the Imagga image recognition Function

-- Creating image libraries that are easier to search
+- Create image libraries that are easier to search
-- Automatically generate thumbnails in your app
+- Generate thumbnails in your app
-- Conducting sentiment and demographic analysis
+- Conduct sentiment and demographic analysis
-- Detecting explicit content in images
+- Detect explicit content in images
-- Enriching your application database
+- Enrich your application database
-- Identifying text and numbers automatically in images
+- Identify text and numbers in images

 ## How the Imagga image Function Works with Koyeb